Anxiety Treatment At Our Drug Rehab

 When someone is struggling with anxiety, they typically see its impact on their thoughts and behaviors.
 These symptoms can have a significant effect on our lives.
 According to the National Institute on Mental Health (NIMH), approximately 31% of adults in the United States will experience an anxiety disorder, at least once in their life.

-Research has shown that rates for anxiety disorders are higher among women and that it is more prevalent in adults who are 30-44 years old.
+Research has shown that rates for anxiety disorders are higher among women and it is more prevalent in adults who are 30-44 years old.
 Individuals who are 18-29 are a close second for prevalence.

 Similarly, the rates of anxiety disorders among adolescents are approximately 31%, with females having a higher prevalence than their male peers.